OSGP/Documentation/chapter3/section1.md

 - Use the Frameworks, don't roll your own
 - Single class, single responsibility
 - Value objects are immutable
-- Map generated object to value objects or entities
+- Map generated objects to value objects or entities
 - Transferring an object means using a DTO
 - Use base classes for common logic
 - Interfaces are good, but 'impl' is bad